-Perks said the boat was about 1km from shore when authorities were first notified of the incident, and they called on nearby boats to assist.
+Ms Perks said the boat was about 0.6 miles (1km) from shore when authorities were first notified of the incident, and they called on nearby boats to assist.

 She said the PeeJay crew then sent a mayday to say they were abandoning ship.

-Perks said four other private vessels and the New Zealand Coastguard were able to get to the scene quickly and rescue everybody.
-The PeeJay later sank.
+Ms Perks said four other private vessels and the New Zealand Coastguard were able to get to the scene quickly and rescue everybody.
+She said the PeeJay later sank.

-White Island, 50km off the coast of North Island, is volcanically active and popular with tourists.
+White Island, 31 miles (50km) off the coast of North Island, is volcanically active and popular with tourists.

 White Island Tours, which operated the tourist boat, was not immediately available for comment.

 Whakatane resident Roger White told the Associated Press it was raining at the time of the incident but he could see some of what unfolded from his home.